 Naples city centre

 Like many European cities, churches and beautiful architecture can be seen throughout Naples.
 There is a lot of hustle and bustle, with pollution and street sellers but the city has its own charm.
 Luckily we didn’t see any Mafia types and despite hearing negative things we had a great time.
-We didn’t spend a huge amount of time in the city centre but enough to get a feel of the city.
+We didn’t spend a huge amount of time in the city centre but enough to get a feel of it.
 We stayed at the Palazzo San Michelle which was a B&B with really friendly staff.
 The rooms were super clean and airy, I only wished we’d booked more nights here.
 We had a quadruple room which had a kitchenette too.

 Wherever you go in Naples, be prepared to eat a lot of pizza.
 Pizzerias are in abundance, hardly surprising considering Napoli is where pizza originated from.
 Halal food is hard to find, except for the usual kebab shops in Naples city centre which had halal signs.
 We avoided these, instead opting for seafood or veggie pasta dishes.
 Quattro Fromaggio and Margheritas were eaten in abundance as you can imagine!
 As we went to mainly family style restaurants finding dishes other than pizza and pasta was virtually impossible.